-Key audit matter How our audit addressed the key audit matter Credit impairment provisions under IFRS 9 The determination of expected credit losses ('ECL') requires the use of complex credit risk methodologies based on the Bank's historic experience of the correlations between defaults and losses, borrower creditworthiness and economic conditions, which can result in limitations in their reliability to appropriately estimate ECL.
-Significant judgement and subjectivity are involved in determining whether these methodologies and their application in models remain appropriate.
-Significant management judgement also include: Evaluation of significant increase in credit risk ('SICR'); Input assumptions applied to estimate the probability of default ('PD'), exposure at default ('EAD') and loss given default('LGD'); Incorporating forward economic guidance; Likelihood of economic scenarios; and Making post model adjustments, especially with respect to the current COVID-19 environment.
-Given the complexity of the model used for the ECL computation, specialist teams with experience in modelling assisted us.
+Key audit matter How our audit addressed the key audit matter Credit impairment provisions under IFRS 9 At 31 December 2022, the Bank recorded allowances for expected credit losses on its financial assets of MUR 77.3m (refer to Note 35 b) ii) of the financial statements).
+This is an area of focus because the determination of expected credit losses ('ECL') requires the use of complex credit risk methodologies based on the Bank's historic experience of the correlations between defaults and losses, borrower creditworthiness and economic conditions, which can result in limitations in their reliability to appropriately estimate ECL.
+Judgement and subjectivity are involved in determining whether these methodologies and their application in models remain appropriate.
+Management judgement also include: Evaluation of significant increase in credit risk ('SICR'); Input assumptions applied to estimate the probability of default ('PD'), exposure at default ('EAD') and loss given default('LGD'); Incorporating forward economic guidance; Likelihood of economic scenarios; and Making post model adjustments Given the complexity of the model used for the ECL computation, specialist teams with experience in modelling assisted us.
 We tested controls in place over the methodologies, their application, significant assumptions and data used in determining the ECL provision.
 These included controls over the approval of credit facilities, subsequent monitoring, determination of customer credit ratings and system reconciliations performed.
 We performed substantive audit procedures over the compliance of ECL methodologies with the requirements of IFRS 9.
-We assessed the appropriateness of methodologies used during the year, giving specific consideration to the impact of the Covid-19 pandemic and whether management judgmental adjustments were needed.
-Where management judgmental adjustments were needed as ample of Stage 1 and Stage 2 exposures and assessed whether the stage classification of the reporting period.
+We selected a sample of Stage 1 and Stage 2 exposures and assessed whether the stage classification of these exposures was appropriate in terms of the Bank's criteria for SICR at the end of the reporting period.
 This procedure included the inspection of credit ratings at the end of the reporting period, relative to origination date.
-121
+We reviewed the minutes of the Impairment Governance Forum to assess management's challenge and discussions surrounding models, ECL output and the approval of any model adjustments.
+We further performed the following to assess the significant assumptions, data and disclosures: